-302.9 TRAINING
+306.9 TRAINING

-Subject to available resources, the Chief of Special Operations should ensure that deputies receive periodic training on the proper use of handcuffs and other restraints, including:
+Subject to available resources, the Training Sergeant should ensure that deputies receive periodic training on the proper use of handcuffs and other restraints, including:

-- (a) Proper placement and fit of handcuffs and other restraint devices approved for use by the Office. - (b) Response to complaints of pain by restrained persons. - (c) Options for restraining those who may be pregnant without the use of leg irons, waist chains, or handcuffs behind the body. - (d) Options for restraining amputees or those with medical conditions or other physical conditions that may be aggravated by being restrained.
+- Proper placement and fit of handcuffs and other restraint devices approved for use (a) by the Office. - Response to complaints of pain by restrained persons. (b) - Options for restraining those who may be pregnant without the use of leg irons, waist (c) chains, or handcuffs behind the body. - (d) Options for restraining amputees or those with medical conditions or other physical conditions that may be aggravated by being restrained.

-302.10 POSITIONAL ASPHYXIATION AND COMPRESSION ASPHYXIATION
+306.10 POSITIONAL ASPHYXIATION AND COMPRESSION ASPHYXIATION